Morbid Anatomy Educator Handbook

 Ending your meeting

 When you are ready to end your meeting, click once on END MEETING.
-You will be prompte to select END MEETING FOR ALL or LEAVE MEETING.
+You will be prompted to select END MEETING FOR ALL or LEAVE MEETING.
 It is imperative that you select END MEETING FOR ALL, as the latter option allows the meeting to continue in your absence.

 Video Recording

 Students who miss a class meeting or wish to revisit lessons can access a recording of your class via a private link.
 Once you’ve ended your class, a recording will automatically download to your device.
 Within 24 hours of your event, please use this free service, WeTransfer, linked here, to send your class recording to education@morbidanatomy.org for upload to the Morbid Anatomy Vimeo account.
-You may bypass this step by storing and sharing videos with students yourself if you prefer, but please make sure to disable downloads so that content can’t be reproduced, embedded, shared or sold.
+You may bypass this step by storing and sharing videos with students yourself if you prefer, but please make sure to disable downloads and embedding so that content can’t be reproduced, embedded, shared or sold.

 IMPORTANT - TECH NOTE: If, for any reason, a video does not record, please record the class session on your own and send it to your students.
 Class sessions without a corresponding video will be refunded to students.